Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Topological Data Analysis: Background

 \section{Topological Data Analysis: Background}

-A simplicial complex $S$ is a collection of simplices such that every face of a simplex $\sigma \in S$ is also in $S$.
+\paragraph{Simplicial complexes.} A simplicial complex $S$ is a collection of simplices such that every face of a simplex $\sigma \in S$ is also in $S$.
 Simplices are the higher-dimensional generalizations of triangles; a 0-simplex is a vertex, a 1-simplex is an edge, a 2-simplex is a triangle, and so forth.
 Formally, given a finite set $X$, an $n$-simplex $\sigma$ is an $(n+1)$ subset of $X$.
-Simplicial complexes are fundamental objects in algebraic and combinatorial topology, serving as a discrete analog to topological spaces.
+Simplicial complexes are fundamental objects in algebraic and combinatorial topology, serving as discrete analogs of topological spaces.